lesleyrs/Client3/README.md

 there are a few more memleaks to work out, also make sure playground doesn't leak anymore after attempting to fix this.
 Examples: inputtracking (when flagged which happens on report now lol), model_calculate_normals (on interfaces too like newcomer map)

 cleanup:
-global search TODO, NOTE, and all console defines, check clientstream and keycodes for accuracy (from rsc-c), look for missing/dupe with different casing client struct members and client funcs.
-COLLISIONMAP_LEVELS could be added more? change a bunch of functions and function prototypes to static func args might partially differ in order to the Client repo due to being based off rs2-225: animbase, animframe, pix2d, pix3d, gameshell, jagfile, model, packet, pix8, pixfont, pixmap, redo them? inconsistent naming: used both world3d and scene for world3d, rename world3d to scene or at least for args?
+global search TODO, NOTE, and all console defines, look for missing/dupe with different casing client struct members and client funcs.
+COLLISIONMAP_LEVELS could be added more? check clientstream for accuracy and fix keycodes which are different for each platform (from rsc-c, EG non-emscripten single/double quotes + fkeys keycodes are defined for emscripten only) change a bunch of functions and function prototypes to static func args might partially differ in order to the Client repo due to being based off rs2-225: animbase, animframe, pix2d, pix3d, gameshell, jagfile, model, packet, pix8, pixfont, pixmap, redo them? inconsistent naming: used both world3d and scene for world3d, rename world3d to scene or at least for args?